 Seek shelter from the fog with a visit to Japantown's Waraku, where hot, salty bowls of tonkusku ramen reign supreme.
 It's a place that's romantic as it is stylish: sporting dark bamboo and mustard yellow decor, strung lights, and cozy two-top tables placed throughout.
 Snuggle up and indulge in offerings like spicy Tan-Tan noodles and Shoyu ramen with a soy sauce broth and remember, it's cold out there.

-Just look for the crowds slurping noodles inside to find this heartily-named place (though it goes by Pho Phu Quoc or PPQ for short), and then prepare to fill up on orders of curry chicken noodle soup, served with thick, long noodles in a coconut milk broth spiced with green curry seasonings, beef tendon pho, and five-spiced chicken and garlic noodles with generous helpings of fowl.
+Just look for the crowds slurping noodles inside to find this heartily-named place (though it goes by Pho Phu Quoc or PPQ for short) in the avenues en route to Ocean Beach, and then prepare to fill up on orders of curry chicken noodle soup, served with thick, long noodles in a coconut milk broth spiced with green curry seasonings, beef tendon pho, and five-spiced chicken and garlic noodles with generous helpings of fowl.
 This place fills up quickly, so arrive earlier in the evening to avoid a wait.